Next: , Previous: Defining New Units, Up: Defining Your Own Units

 (145/(145-d)) g/cm^3 ; (baume+-g/cm^3) 145 / baume

-Specifying the range and domain allows units to perform better error checking and give more helpful error messages when you invoke nonlinear units conversions outside of their bounds.
-It also enables the -c option to find a point in the domain to use for its point check of your inverse definition.
+Although the units, domain, and range specifications are optional, it’s best to give them when they are applicable; doing so allows units to perform better error checking and give more helpful error messages.
+Giving the domain and range also enables the --check option to find a point in the domain to use for its point check of your inverse definition.

 You may occasionally wish to define a function that operates on units.
 This can be done using a nonlinear unit definition.
 For example, the definition below provides conversion between radius and the area of a circle.
 This definition requires a length as input and produces an area as output, as indicated by the ‘units=’ specification.
 Specifying the range as the nonnegative numbers can prevent cryptic error messages.